HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

 #Data grid items and definitions used in the MasterList set of data
-These are the columns and the reasons for their existence / how they are used.
+This document attempts to explain the data structure and the purpose for that data structure, for the main data file for this project.
+That is I attempt to record the columns in the data and the reasons for their existence / how they are used.

 The **Source** column indicates where the data in the dataset came from.
 There are currently 5 possible values here:
  1. Responses (direct content from email and questionnaires)
  2. ISO 639-3 tables